 When you brake by resisting the motion of the peddles, you’re also putting additional stress on the chain.
 All of this braking force has to move through the chain because the chain is what connects the crankset to the rear wheel.
 This force can break a chain on occasion.
 It also causes the chain to wear faster.
 As a result, your chain may not last quite as long on a fixed gear bike.

 To reduce the likelihood of breaking a chain, many riders use an extra-thick chain.
-Most fixed gear bikes come with a 1/8” chain instead of a standard 3/32” chain.
+Most fixed-gear bicycles come with a 1/8” chain instead of a standard 3/32” chain.
 A 1/8” chain is 1/32” thicker than a 3/32” chain.
 This extra material adds a bit of strength.

-To use one of these wide chains, you’ll also need a wider chainring and rear cog.
+To use one of these wide chains, you’ll also need a wider chainring and rear sprocket.
 The chain will still probably need to be replaced more frequently than you’re used to.

 Some riders consider fixed gear bikes to be ‘hipster bikes’.
 People sometimes ride fixies just to be trendy.
 Fixed gear bikes can even be considered a fashion accessory.
 Some cyclists consider fixies to be kind of pointless and ridiculous because they use outdated technology for seemingly no reason.
 After all, freewheels have been around for well over 100 years at this point.
 Sometimes fixed gear riders come off as kind of pretentious.